 The conversation curated and archived via Storify.

-If you are interested in these and related questions, join us on November 2, at 1:00pm EST (10:00am PST).
+If you are interested in these and related questions, join us on October 5, at 1:00pm EST (10:00am PST).
 For those unable to join the conversation this week, Hybrid Pedagogy’s #digped has shifted to a once-a-month format, on the first Friday of every month.
-If you have suggestions for future topics, feel free to add them to the comments on this entry or tweet them to @hybridped.
+So our next #digped conversation will occur on Friday, November 2, same time, same place.
+If you have suggestions for future topics, feel free to add them to the comments on this entry or tweet them to@slamteacher.